klis87/redux-requests/packages/redux-requests/README.md

       .catch(e => {
         console.log('error', e);
         res.status(400).send('something went wrong');
-      });
+        // you can also render React too, like for 404 error });
     ```
     As you can see, compared to what you would normally do in SSR for redux app, you only need to